Easy Vegan Pumpkin Coffee Cake (Gluten Free)

 If you make this recipe, please be sure to leave a comment and a rating ⭐️⭐️⭐️⭐️⭐️ below.
 This helps others to find the recipes!
 As always, I absolutely love to see your beautiful creations on Instagram and Pinterest, so be sure to tag me there as well!

-PrintEasy Vegan Pumpkin Coffee Cake (Gluten Free)
+MOIST Vegan Pumpkin Coffee Cake with ‘Cream Cheese’ Ripple

-- Prep Time: 10
+- Prep Time: 15

-- Cook Time: 50
+- Cook Time: 75

-- Total Time: 1 hour
+- Total Time: 1 hour 30 minutes

 - Yield: 16 1x